How to Plant Zoysia Grass Plugs

 The question is how to plant Zoysia grass plugs.
 We’ve addressed this in some of our other videos.
 We don’t actually recommend putting plugs of any of our types of grasses out.

 The theory is you cut these 16 x 24 inch pieces up into 4 inch pieces and spread them out.
-That method works for the farms that are planting acres and acres of this stuff at a time, but for homeowners, it’s just normally not practical at all.
-The weeds that come up in the meantime, and the time that it takes to get those weeds under control, and the chemicals involved with doing that, any savings that you may have up front buying grass would be eaten up pretty rapidly if you tried to plug any grass.
+That method works for farms that are planting acres and acres of this stuff at a time, but for homeowners, it’s just normally not practical at all.
+Weeds come up in the bare areas before the good grass can cover them.
+Given the time that it takes to get those weeds under control, and the chemicals involved with doing that, any savings that you may have up front buying grass would be eaten up pretty rapidly.

-Zoysia, with its extremely slow growth habit, it would be a long time before you had a yard full of sod, I would say a year to a year and a half, depending on how closely you put the plugs together.
+Zoysia has an extremely slow growth habit, so it would be a long time before you had a yard full of sod.
+I would say a year to a year and a half to fill in the bare areas, depending on how closely you put the plugs together.
 But you would be talking about a long time before you had a yard of pretty green grass.

 Don’t waste lots of money by trying to save a little money.
-If you want Zoysia for your lawn, we can give you a great price for top-quality Palisades Zoysia grass with discounts for quantities.
+If you want Zoysia for your lawn, we can give you a great price for quality Palisades Zoysia grass with discounts for quantities.
 If the cost of Zoysia grass is too much for your budget, please consider our Palmetto St. Augustine grass as a shade-tolerant variety that will probably remind you of Zoysia.
+Our grass comes straight from our family farm in Bay City where we’ve been growing grass since 1981.

 We have all of our grass varieties available for your inspection and barefoot testing in front of our office.
-We’re located a few miles east of Sienna Plantation, just off Highway 6 on McKeever Road.
-If we can answer any of your questions, please call us at 281-431-7441 or send us an email using our contact form.
+We’re located a few miles east of Sienna, just off Highway 6 on McKeever Road.
+If we can answer any of your questions, please call us at 281-431-7441.